Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Reweighting procedure

 \subsection{The reweighting algorithm for {\tt TauSpinner}}

-The basic formalism of {\tt TauSpinner} is documented in Eqs.~(7) to (12) in Section 2.2 of Ref.~\cite{Przedzinski:2018ett}.
+The basic formalism of {\tt TauSpinner} is documented in Eqs.~(7)--(12) in Sec.~2.2 of Ref.~\cite{Przedzinski:2018ett}.
 Here we assume that reader is familiar with this reference, and on the details of how the kinematics of hard process can be deciphered from the information available in the event record.

 Let us briefly recall the basic equation used in the reweighting algorithm:

 which represents product of phase-space integration elements and matrix elements, squared and averaged over spin.
 Sum over flavors of incoming partons and integration over PDFs is also given.
 Let us provide some details.
 The sum over flavors is followed by integration elements over incoming partons energy fractions and PDFs.
 Then, the Lorentz invariant phase-space integration elements at the parton level to $\tau$-pair production and for the decay of $\tau^+$ and $\tau^-$ follow.
 Terms in brackets correspond to spin averaged matrix elements for $\tau$ production and each $\tau$ decay respectively.
 Sum over $\tau$-decay channels is not given explicitly.
 Only the spin weight